 Avoiding Too Much Smoke

 The one big difference with your broiler is that the smoke it makes is inside your home and not rising out of the backyard.
 While keeping a close eye on your broiling will help prevent burning and smoke, you should consider avoiding as much fat as possible with those items you broil.
 This means trimming excess fat from meats, but it also means cutting back on oil-based marinades.
-Also, avoid overcooking foods to reduce the amount of smoke.
+Avoiding overcooking will also reduce the amount of smoke.

 While broiling won't give foods the same great grilled flavor, in a pinch it can be a very good way to cook.
 Pay attention to what you are doing and you will quickly master this alternate method.